 Breastfeeding problems are issues a mother and her baby face during breastfeeding.
-From improper latching to sore nipples and breast infection, the breastfeeding journey has its concerns.
+From improper latching to sore nipples and breast infections, the breastfeeding journey has its concerns.
 These problems can pop up right after birth and may continue as long as the baby breastfeeds.

 In most cases, breastfeeding problems are manageable.
 However, sometimes, a combination of these issues can cause early breastfeeding cessation, affecting the mother and baby’s long-term health.
 For a new mother, breastfeeding problems can be frustrating and bothersome, but thankfully, you can effectively deal with most of them with the right guidance and patience.